 R&D projects related to ELIXIR programme

-The Beyond 1 Million Genomes (B1MG) project is helping to create a network of genetic and clinical data across Europe.
-The project provides coordination and support to the 1+ Million Genomes Initiative (1+MG).
-This initiative will go 'beyond' the 1+MG Initiative by creating long-term means of sharing data beyond 2022, and enabling access to beyond 1 million genomes.Lue lisää »
+The Beyond 1 Million Genomes project helps to create a network of genetic and clinical data across Europe.
+The project provides coordination and support to the 1+MG Initiative and will create long-term means of sharing data and enabling access beyond 1 million genomes.Lue lisää »

-BIGPICTURE, a pathology-led project, has the vision to become the catalyst in digital transformation in Pathology.
-Our mission is to create the first European GDPR compliant platform, in which both quality-controlled Whole Slide Imaging (WSI) data and advanced Artificial intelligence (AI) algorithms will exist.Lue lisää »
+BIGPICTURE, a pathology-led project, has the vision to become the catalyst of digital transformation in Pathology.
+Our mission is to create the first European GDPR compliant platform, in which both quality-controlled Whole Slide Imaging (WSI) data and advanced Artificial intelligence (AI) algorithms exist.Lue lisää »

 The European Joint Programme on Rare Diseases brings over 130 institutions from 35 countries to create a comprehensive, sustainable ecosystem allowing a virtuous circle between research, care and medical innovation.Lue lisää »

 ELIXIR, the European life-science infrastructure for biological information, is a unique and unprecedented initiative that consolidates Europe's national centres, services, and core bioinformatics resources into a single, coordinated infrastructure.Lue lisää »

 ELIXIR-CONVERGE is a project funded by the European Commission to help standardise life science data management across Europe.
 To achieve this standardisation, the project will develop a data management toolkit for life scientists.Lue lisää »